binhfdv/oai-v210/README.md

-# A repo to store OAI 5G v2.1.0 and UERANSIM v3.2.6
+# A testbed for O-RAN Research and Implementation

-## This README contains instructions to run OAI-5G Core, OAI-O-RAN and UERANSIM
+## This README contains instructions to run OAI-5G Core, OAI-O-RAN, UERANSIM.
+OAI-FlexRIC

 ## Deploy OAI-5G Core
 ```